shivance/shivance.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi !
-I am Anshuman Mishra.
-I've just graduated from [NIT Warangal](https://nitw.ac.in/), India with [Electronics and Communication Engineering](https://www.nitw.ac.in/path/?dept=/ece) major.
+Thanks for visiting!
+I'm Anshuman.
 My interest lies in Natural Language Processing, Software Engineering and Data Science.

-I am currently working as Machine Learning Engineer at a stealth startup [Flip](https://flip.ai).

-Previously,

-1. I have interned at [BNY Mellon](https://www.bnymellon.com) as a Data Scientist, where I am working on Deposit Models, Balancesheet forecasting, and Optimization problems.
-Previously,

-2. I used to  work in Risk and Fraud Detection team at [Amazon Pay](https://pay.amazon.com/).
-As an intern there, I developed a software for detecting abusive cashbacks on real-time transactions, from scratch.
+I am doing **Google Summer of Code (GSoC) at TensorFlow**. and I am passionate about the work I do with Keras Team at Google.
+I am a long time contributor to [KerasNLP](https://github.com/keras-team/keras-nlp).
+I love speaking about my work that's why I always say yes to public talks!

+I've just graduated from [NIT Warangal](https://nitw.ac.in/) and have joined [**Flip**](https://flip.ai) Machine Learning Engineer.
+We are currently in stealth though.

+Previously, I've interned at **Amazon** Payments and **Bank of New York** as Software Engineer and Data Scientist respectively.
 I've learned Data Science and Machine Learning on my own.
-You can find me on [Kaggle](https://kaggle.com/shivanshuman/) too.

-The best way to reach me is twitter!
+If you want to learn about my work you should visit my [GitHub](https://github.com/shivance) and [Kaggle](https://kaggle.com/shivanshuman/).
+I prefer [twitter](https://twitter.com/shivance_) for DMs.